aleshaleksey/fansys23/10-conditions-types.md

 ### Conditions by Damage Type

-When an entity loses HP (but *NOT* MP or SP) due to a named damage type, it makes a CON save or suffers a random condition associated with the damage type.
+When an entity loses HP (but *NOT* MP or SP) due to a named damage type, it may gain one of the following damage types.
+If it meets the condition, it rolls a d6, and the condition is determined by the roll

 ||1|2|3|4|5|6|
 |-|-|-|-|-|-|-|